arpitbbhayani/articles/blogs/isolation.md

 # What is Isolation?

-Isolation is the ability of the database to concurrently process multiple transactions in a way that changes made in one do not another.
+Isolation is the ability of the database to concurrently process multiple transactions in a way that changes made in one does not affect the other.
 A simple analogy is how we have to make our data structures and variables thread-safe in a multi-threaded (concurrent) environment.

 And similar to how we use Mutex and Semaphores to protect variables, the database uses locks (shared and exclusive) to protect transactions from one another.